Do you have to take a polygraph if asked by police?

 Answer:

-You have the right to refuse to take a polygraph exam, and have the same Miranda rights everyone has, including the right to remain silent and the right to have an attorney.
+You have the right to refuse a polygraph exam.
+You also have the same Miranda rights as everyone else, which include the right to remain silent and the right to have an attorney present.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.